omidarmat/webDevNotes/JavaScript/javascript-theory.md

 ##### **Consuming with `async` and `await`**

 Since ES2017, we can consume promises using `async` and `await` statements.
-In this syntax, we start by creating an async function.
-This will make the function immediately return a prom ise and start running in the background.
+In this syntax, we start by creating an async function. **This will make the function immediately return a promise** and start running in the background.
 So an async function can be consumed since what it returns is a promise.
 Now if the async function returns a value, that value will be the fulfilled value of the promise returned by the function.

 Inside any async function, we can have one or more await statements.
 Await will stop the code execution at the point where it is typed until the related promise is fulfilled.